mwolfunisg/website/README.md

 I am a macroeconomist with broad research interests in international economics, monetary economics and economic growth.

 ### News
-- 04/25 New working paper "Fiscal Stagnation'' (with Luca Fornaro)
+- 04/25 New working paper "Fiscal Stagnation" (with Luca Fornaro)
 - 12/24 I was awarded an SNSF Starting Grant (Swiss ERC Starting Grant equivalent) for my project "Debt, Growth, and the Macroeconomy: A Unified Perspective (DEBTANDGROWTH)"
 - 11/24 My paper "The Global Financial Resource Curse" was accepted for publication at the American Economic Review
 - 10-12/24 I am visiting the Federal Reserve Bank of San Francisco